Home

 The advantage of this type of classical guitar pickup is that it senses the vibration of the top.
 This can produce a warmer sound than the undersaddle type pickup.
 The undersaddle pickup just senses the vibration of the string at the bridge.

 Soundboard transducers are passive pickups.
 This means that there’s no battery to worry about changing.
-You will probably need to use an outboard pre-amp for this type of classical guitar pickup, though.

 These are the choices that are now available for a Classical Guitar Pickup .